chathura-de-silva/Mora-Bird-Diversity/README.md

   * `Document` directory contains the files of latex project of the final document.
   * `Docs` directory contains the files of the static site used to create extended image gallery.

+  * When adding new species to the `checklist.tex` you may have to find and replace `"\newpage"` tags.

   * [Find the used base latex template here.](https://www.overleaf.com/latex/templates/unofficial-polytechnic-university-of-leiria-estg-thesis-slash-report-template/tqgbrncfhwgt)